Auto Multicam Editing in Premiere Pro: Switch Cameras & Speakers with AI

 Add Speaker Names

 Assign names per audio track.
-This allows Cutback to automatically add speaker captions and assign camera angles.
+This allows Premiere Assistant to automatically add speaker captions and assign camera angles.

 Step 3: Select Video Tracks & Choose Camera Display Settings: